WeightWatchers: $1.15B Debt Cut in 42-Day Prepackaged Plan

 The Prepackaged Chapter 11

 WeightWatchers' chapter 11 filing followed negotiations with creditors that produced a restructuring support agreement before the petition date.
-Holders of approximately 75% of the company's secured debt agreed to support a prepackaged plan of reorganization that would convert their debt claims into equity of the reorganized company while eliminating more than $1 billion of debt from the balance sheet.
+According to the disclosure statement, holders of approximately 75% of the company's secured debt agreed to support a prepackaged plan of reorganization that would convert their debt claims into equity of the reorganized company while eliminating more than $1 billion of debt from the balance sheet.
+The First Day Declaration detailed approximately $1.62 billion of prepetition funded secured debt: roughly $175 million under the revolving credit facility, $945 million under the term loan facility, and $500 million of senior secured notes.

 By soliciting creditor votes before filing, WeightWatchers presented the bankruptcy court with a plan that already had the support required for confirmation.
 The company obtained commitments for cash collateral usage to fund operations during the bankruptcy without new debtor-in-possession financing.